FPRI BMB Ukraine: Lawmakers’ promises, one year later

 During last summer’s parliamentary elections VoxUkraine’s analysts collected the promises made by party leaders.
-One year later, they’re back to see, which political parties have actually delivered.
+One year later, they’re back to see which political parties have actually delivered.

 “It’s clear the parties had different abilities to keep their promises.
-While Servant of the People, thanks to its mono-majority in parliament, could introduce the most legislative initiatives and vote without external help, other parties could only join important votes or publicly boycott initiatives that contradicted their promises,” note analysts Oleksandra Panasytska and Anastasia Ivantsova.
+While Servant of the People, thanks to its mono-majority in Parliament, could introduce the most legislative initiatives and vote without external help, other parties could only join important votes or publicly boycott initiatives that contradicted their promises,” note analysts Oleksandra Panasytska and Anastasia Ivantsova.

-As such, compared to the other parties in the Verkhovna Rada, the president’s Servant of the People party managed to fulfill the largest share of the promises it made during last year’s campaign.
-That said,” deputies from the Zelenskiy faction realized an average of 10–15% of what was promised.”
+As such, compared to the other parties in the Verkhovna Rada, the president’s Servant of the People Party managed to fulfil the largest share of the promises it made during last year’s campaign.
+That said, "deputies from the Zelenskiy faction realised an average of 10-15% of what was promised.”
 As Panasytska and Ivantsova underscore, the party stayed in “turbo mode” for the first six months, but not a single campaign promise has been fulfilled since the start of this year.

 At the same time, European Solidarity has worked hard to counter pro-Russian initiatives, which takes us to the 44 lawmakers from the Opposition Platform – For Life, who have only fulfilled one promise: supporting the law on changes to the parliament’s composition and the electoral system.

-Yulia Tymoshenko’s Batkivshchyna party (with 24 lawmakers in parliament) has only fulfilled one promise as well; keeping Ukraine’s gas transportation system under state ownership, which means the 19 lawmakers from the Holos party have fulfilled the second highest number of campaign promises, by throwing their support behind six key parliamentary initiatives including the confiscation of corrupt assets from civil servants and the return of criminal liability for illegal enrichment, among others.
+Yulia Tymoshenko’s Batkivshchyna party (with 24 lawmakers in Parliament) has only fulfilled one promise as well; keeping Ukraine’s gas transportation system under state ownership, which means the 19 lawmakers from the Holos Party have fulfilled the second highest number of campaign promises, by throwing their support behind six key parliamentary initiatives including the confiscation of corrupt assets from civil servants and the return of criminal liability for illegal enrichment, among others.

 -